Nepal Rastra Bank: History of Nepal Rastra Bank

 After its establishment, before operating accounts of any other banks in Nepal, Nepal Rastra bank opened its first bank account in the Reserve Bank of India.
 To open its bank account in Reserve Bank of India, the then Governor Himalaya Shumsher JB Rana sent a letter to then India’s secretary of economic affairs, Braj Kumar Nehru and in the direction of Nehru, the first account of NRB was opened there.
-Subsequently, NRB opened its account in another bank of India and then in one bank of London.
+Subsequently, NRB opened its account in another bank in India and then in one bank of London.